isabella232/TEMPLATE-action-phone-message/README.md

 ## Build and test your Action

 We've included a few helpful scripts in a `Makefile` that should help you build, test, and submit a quality integration.
+You can develop your Action locally and use the commands below to lint, test, and deploy to a tenant.

 The commands below require Docker to be installed and running on your local machine (though no direct Docker experience is necessary).
 Download and install Docker [using these steps for your operating system](https://docs.docker.com/get-docker/).

 * `make test` - this will run the spec file explained above, along with a few other integrity checks.
 * `make lint` - this will check and format your JS code according to our recommendations.